SithScripter/FlightbookingRefactored/README.md

 - Browser settings and headless mode
 - Timeouts and retry configurations
 - Reporting preferences and tester information

+Configuration is externalized to support non-code environment changes in CI/CD.

 ### Test Data Formats